yuj18/semantic-kernel-example/README.md

 # Semantic Kernel Example

 Welcome to the Semantic Kernel Example repository!
-Here, you'll find a lightweight Python demo designed to facilitate the understanding of the core concept that underlies [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
+Here, you'll find a lightweight Python demo designed to facilitate the learning of the core concept that underlies [Semantic Kernel](https://github.com/microsoft/semantic-kernel).
 Before we delve into the code, let's start with a brief introduction to Semantic Kernel.

 # What is Semantic Kernel?